 When Trump took office, however, he made an immediate attempt to rescind the program in 2017.
 Federal courts issued injunctions across the United States, and the Supreme Court eventually rejected Trump’s attempt to terminate DACA in June of 2020.

 Fortunately, Federal Judge Nicholas Garaufis of the Eastern District of New York ruled that Chad Wolf was not lawfully appointed to his position.
 Therefore, he did not have the authority to restrict DACA.
 One month later, on December 4, 2020, the same judge directly ordered DHS to fully restore the program.

+DHS published an update on their website explaining the changes they’ve made to their operations.
 The implications of this ruling and subsequent order are tremendous.
 According to a report published by the Migration Policy Institute, roughly 1.3 million people have become eligible for DACA since Trump tried to end the program in 2017.

 Now, undocumented immigrants and their allies are looking to the Biden administration to further solidify and expand the program.
 Biden has promised to establish a path to citizenship for DACA recipients and millions of other undocumented immigrants, but his ability to follow through on this promise may depend on who controls the Senate.
 We will know the results of the Senate in January after Georgia’s run-off elections.

 Retain the Support You Need to Navigate an Uncertain Future